biplobsd/yst/README.md

 > [!CAUTION]
 > Due to rapid or unexpected changes in the YouTube website, the YST extension may stop working after these changes.
 To ensure continued functionality, please use the API mode as a reliable method.
-[Read API mode docs](https://github.com/biplobsd/yst?tab=readme-ov-file#using-api-mode)
+[Read API mode docs](https://github.com/biplobsd/yst?tab=readme-ov-file#using-api-mode) or follow [Screen Recording Instructions](https://github.com/biplobsd/yst?tab=readme-ov-file#screen-recording-instructions)

 # Youtube Subscriptions Transfer